nodejs/build/ansible/MANUAL_STEPS.md

 lslpp -l bos.ahafs`
 ```
 which will tell you if it is not already installed.
 If it is not, then you will
-need to get it installed form  the AIX install media, which may involve contacting
+need to get it installed from the AIX install media, which may involve contacting
 the provider of the system.

 Once the package is installed, ensure that the following is in `/etc/filesystems`